TREE LIFE

 Having been somewhat delayed by the motorcades, both actual and potential, of the NAM Conference, I arrived late for the Botanic Garden Walk to find to my horror that there were none of the usual scribes of Botanic Garden Walks present which left me little option but to borrow pen and notebook and try to record Tom’s every word.

 The Acacias which have been the subject of the past few walks were finished off, as we looked at the unusual and rare and the “odd man out”.
 Tom reminded us that we had first looked at the species with prickles starting with those with many pinnae and many leaflets and working our way through them until we looked at A.nigrescens, knob thorn, which usually only has one pair of pinnae with a single pair of leaflets.
 We then looked at those with straight thorns, or as they are also called, spinescent stipules, and again started with those with many pinnae and many leaflets and having previously discussed them all, on this occasion we looked at Acacia erioloba, camel thorn, which usually has only 1 or 2 pairs pinnae.
 This is a tree of the Kalahari Sands in the east of the country and very common in Hwange National Park where being a fairly distinctive tree one does not have to resort to counting pinnae in order to identify it.
-The Camel thorn, A.erioloba is a tree with a wide spreading crown and straight thorns which often have inflated bases or “ant galls”.
+The Camel thorn, A. erioloba is a tree with a wide spreading crown and straight thorns which often have inflated bases or “ant galls”.
 They bear yellow globose flowers and large curved grey velvety pods.
-Tom had hoped to grow a ‘clump’ of these in the Gardens, but unfortunately armalaria has taken its toll and there are only a few left.
+Tom had hoped to grow a ‘clump’ of these in the Gardens, but unfortunately armillaria has taken its toll and there are only a few left.

 We then looked at four species which Tom described as shrubby glandular species with straight thorns.
 They all have slender curved pods, covered with glands, looking like little dots and giving the pods a sticky feel.

 A.nebrownii grows between Gwanda and Beit Bridge.
-It has branches orange to red-brow and leaves with 1 or 2 pairs of pinnae and very few leaflets usually borne tightly clustered on little pods along the branches.
+It has branches orange to red-brown and leaves with 1 or 2 pairs of pinnae and very few leaflets usually borne tightly clustered on little pods along the branches.

-Acacia permixta grows on the Fort Tuli hill and the young branches are distinctively and densely covered with grayish hairs and the leaves bear fewer pinnae, 1 – 4 pairs with more leaflets, 5 – 10 pairs.
+Acacia permixta grows on the Fort Tuli hill and the young branches are distinctively and densely covered with greyish hairs and the leaves bear fewer pinnae, 1 – 4 pairs with more leaflets, 5 – 10 pairs.

-A.borleae without hairs and with leaves having more pinnae and more leaflets grows only on basalt and is found in the south east of the country.
+A.borleae without hairs and with leaves having more pinnae and more leaflets grows only on basalt and is found in the southeast of the country.

 To complete the picture there are two other glandular shrubby species which occur in South Africa.
 Acacia tenuispina and Acacia swazica have very papery pods and slightly larger leaves than the other glandular species.
 Lynnette Davidson says that the leaflets of all the glandular species have a small spine on the apex which distinguishes them from A.karroo.